jamiehenzy/Genome-analysis_RStudio/3_R_Plotting.md

 This material is double-adapted!
 It is drawn from an adapted version of the STEMinist_R materials which can be found [here](https://github.com/ecalfee/STEMinist_R.git).
 The adapted version appeared in Serena Caplin's marine genomics course.

+Before starting, copy exer_1.Rmd and exer_2.Rmd from the course data folder (within the data/RStudio directory) to your own directory that you'll be working from.

+Launch an RStudio session and open a new R markdown file to capture the questions, your code, and output.
+Save your session for your assignment submission.

 ## Plotting

-Launch an RStudio session and open a new script.
-As you work through the tutorial, comment the script.
-Save your session for your assignment submission.
+GGPlot is a package that allows you to make a lot of different kinds of plots and has become increasingly popular.
+There are also many tutorials on how to use ggplot as well as example code that could be modified to fit the data you're interested in plotting.
+There is a really helpful cheatsheat (here)[https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf].
+Before you dive fully in to ggplot's powers, however, you'll start with some more basic plotting techniques.

 * Here are some useful commands that we will cover:
   + points()